-And if you want to add extra academic emphasis and support to your family’s Learning Adventures Camp, check this out:
+And if you want to add extra academic emphasis and support, check this out:

-If you decide to participate in Brain Chase, use coupon code POWER20 to receive an exclusive 20% off.
+If you decide to participate in Brain Chase, sign up before APRIL 15th for their early bird pricing and use coupon code POWER15 to receive 15% off this excellent program.

 Click on the image below to watch a quick video about why summer learning loss is such an important issue:

 Click below for a fun “trailer” you can watch with your children to see if Brain Chase would be something they’d be excited about:

 If this program looks like something that would work well for your family, remember to use coupon code POWER15 when you make your purchase and you’ll receive a special Power of Moms discount of 15% off.